tjarrettveracode/Veracode-manual-for-GitHub/README.md

 ## Introduction

-This page (or manual) incorporate few option which Veracode customers can use to integrate Veracode Scanning solutions within their own workflow processes.

-The following discussed concepts are valid for most CI solutions, however, the examples given here focus on GitHub workflow and unavoidably GitHub Actions implementations.
+This document describes how Veracode customers can integrate Veracode within their own CI workflow processes.
+While the concepts presented here are valid for most CI solutions,  the examples given here focus on GitHub workflow and GitHub Actions implementations.

 __Few general links to additional Veracode resource collections you may find useful:__
 - As always - use the [Veracode Help Center](https://www.help.veracode.com) when needed